Table of Contents[Hide][Show]

 When molasses is sulphured, it contains the added preservative sulfur dioxide.
 While the mineral sulphur is beneficial in the diet, this substance is not.
 Food manufacturers use it for three reasons.
 First, it inhibits molasses’ natural tendency to ferment.
 Secondly, it protects against the unlikely risk of mold contamination.
 This substance also serves as a bleaching agent for the molasses, lightening the color.

-While sulfur dioxide makes the molasses more shelf stable, it also makes it less sweet.
+While sulfur dioxide makes the molasses more shelf-stable, it also makes it less sweet.
 There are also toxicity concerns with sulphur dioxide.
-One in nine asthmatics report symptoms worsening after consuming foods containing it.
+One in nine asthmatics reports symptoms worsening after consuming foods containing it.
 (6) Thus, most molasses brands have moved away from adding sulphur dioxide to their products.

 Unsulphured molasses is highly preferable and fortunately easy to find.
 This information should be listed front and center on the label, so consumers don’t have to read the ingredients to determine if the additive is present.

 Since natural molasses doesn’t contain sulphur dioxide, it is more likely to ferment especially once a bottle is opened and exposed to air.
 To prevent this from occurring, unsulfured molasses should be stored in a cool, dark place or in the refrigerator.

 Organic Molasses: Is it Worth the Higher Price?

 Molasses is one of those products that is easy to label all-natural even if it is made from crops grown in the most industrial of fashions.
 As a consumer, you can easily find molasses made from both conventional and organic inputs.
 Be smart about the choice you make!

 Given that molasses is the by-product of making refined sugars, you definitely don’t want conventional molasses.
 Sugarcane farmers grow their crops using a wide variety of herbicides and pesticides.
 (7)